openhab/openhabian/docs/openhabian.md

 Anything x86 based may work or not.
 Anything else ARM based such as ODroids, OrangePis and the like may work or not.
 NAS servers such as QNAP and Synology boxes will not work.
-Support for PINEA64 was dropped in this current release.
+Support for PINEA64 was dropped.

 We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems that have 1 GB of RAM or more.
 RPi 1 and 0/0W just have a single CPU core and only 512 MB of RAM.
 The RPi0W2 has 4 cores but only 512 MB as well.
 512 MB can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as zram or InfluxDB.